 If your church plans a picnic as part of your children’s program and you fail to have adequate adult supervision and you do not require parental permission slips what might this be called?
 Who is responsible for making sure that the church has a policy to cover such events?

-Board of Directors Training
+BCC Board of Directors Training

 Risk Management Audit

-March 2014
+Pastor Ed Forsythe and Board of Directors BCC March 2014

 Each year the Board of Directors appoints a team to complete this audit and to report back to them.
 The Board then needs to address those items not completed and reflect action taken in the minutes of the Board meeting.